top of page

 1. Is this for Affordable Housing?

+This does not appear to be affordable housing per the definition of Affordable Housing.
 The U.S. Department of Housing and Urban Development (HUD) defines affordable housing as housing that costs no more than 30% of a household's income.

 Setback Requirements